MooersLab/MooersLab/README.md

 Sufficient time has to be scheduled for it.
 I plan to spend more time on rewriting, so you can expect the next bimonthly report to have a further reduction in the number of new words generated.

-I have been further honing my customizations of the Voice-In plugin to the point that I have been doing most of my generative writing by dictation using the Voice-In.
+I have been further honing my customizations of the **Voice-In plugin** to the point that I have been doing most of my generative writing by dictation using the **Voice-In Plus**.
-The providers of this service seem to be blindly relying on an external language model for dication and transcription that was recently upgraded.
 I noticed on March 16, 2024 that the dictated sentences were no longer starting with capital letters.
 This causes subsequent manual editing that is expensive.
-This degradation of service reflects the vulnerability of relying on language model that is subject to upgrades that are out of your control.
+This degradation of service reflects the vulnerability of relying on a language model that is subject to upgrades that are out of your control. it turns out that the software depends on the speech-to-text api that is built into the web browser.
+Apparently an upgrade to the Google Chrome api led to the degradation and service.
+I discovered that the plug-in is also available for Microsoft Edge.
+After downloading Microsoft Edge for the Mac, i was able to restore the expected performance by **Voice In Plus**.
 The only safeguard is to use multiple independent language models.

+### What about Mac's Dicatation and Voice Control software?
+One alternative is to use that built in dictation software for Mac.
+Four months ago, the  dictation software was not as good as the alternatives, like Voice In.
+I tried it again on March 22, 2024,
+I think that the error rate is now reduced enough to give it another try.

+It's advantage is that it can operate anywhere.
+It works inside of Emacs as well as in webpages, including web mail applications like Outlook-mail and Gmail.
+Its disadvantage is that it cannot be customized with text replacement libraries.

+For older Intel chip based Macs, the dictation software relies on an internet connection being available.
+The generated sound waves are sent to a server run by Apple and then returned as text.
+I found that the delay that is caused by this transfer to unnoticeable.
+However, I do not have a M-chip based Mac to test.

+Sadly, the Voice Control software provided by the mac OS has not improved its performance compared to the last time that I try it.
+Its error rate is too high to use for dictation.
+The advantage of this software is that it supports customized commands.

+### Whisper and a Digitial Voice Recorder.
 I have used the dictated text transcribed by Whisper to a much lesser extent during my morning commutes.
-There is often a lot of garbage text that Whisper inserts during long pauses while there is a lot of noise outside my car, especially when I am coming in during a normal commute time versus coming in very early in the morning when I share the road with few other vehicles.
+There is often a lot of garbage text that Whisper inserts during long pauses.
 It generally takes a lot of effort to parse the transcribed text.
 It is easier to redo the dictation via Voice In and make corrections as you go.
-The exercise of carrying out the dictation initially during the commute is generating a verbal rough draft in my mind.
+The exercise of carrying out the dictation initially during the commute is analogous to generating a verbal rough draft in my mind.
 Once the initial draft has been composed, it is easier to redo it with better word choices.

 On several occasions, my digital voice recorder turned off accidentally when placed in my shirt pocket at the start of my commute.